Unlocking Your Child's Potential When Learning from Home – some FAQs

 You can still join us when we are learning from home

 Here at HSD we have children joining us all year round and even during periods of lockdown.

 “My son has been very happy with the process so far.
 There is a good quantity of information/resources available for him.
 The online classes where there is real interactive teaching makes a big difference in enabling him to feel some confidence in the process of settling into a new school.
 To meet the teachers and to have some very basic interaction has been helpful for him to begin to feel a part of the school.
 Thanks to everyone for being so welcoming”.

 Parent of a pupil who joined the school during lockdown

-Our Admissions team is ready to answer your questions, give you a flavour of life at the School and to arrange virtual meetings with key members of teaching staff.
+Our Admissions team is ready to answer your questions, give you a flavour of life at the School and, during periods of lockdown, we can also arrange virtual meetings with key members of teaching staff.